 A research-based program for human resource professionals

-Modern human resource professionals have more responsibilities than ever, in fact their work directly impacts a company’s culture, reputation and overall success.
-Those seeking to grow in this field must not only understand the employment lifecycle, but be able to support the needs of business while managing an increasingly diversified workforce.
-Preparing for a leadership role in this complex environment requires a well-rounded education that is in pace with the needs of industry today.
+Modern human resource professionals have more responsibilities than ever.
+In fact, their work directly impacts a company’s culture, reputation, and overall success.
+Those seeking to grow in this field must not only understand the employment lifecycle but be able to support the needs of the business while managing an increasingly diversified workforce.
+Preparing for a leadership role in this complex environment requires a well-rounded education that is on pace with the needs of the industry today.

 Critical skills to enhance your human resource career

 Our Doctor of Philosophy in Human Resource Management (PhD-HRM) degree is a research-based program designed to help students gain the expert-level knowledge to take on leadership positions in the private, public, and non-profit sectors.
 It offers students an even greater level of understanding of human resource theories and practices, including critical thinking and research skills.
 Upon graduation, students will be prepared to lead human resource management programs as well as contribute to the body of knowledge within the field.

 This program covers foundational concepts along with the evolution of human resources into a role that enhances global business environments.
 Students will explore the concepts of extrinsic and intrinsic compensation, how to improve organizational effectiveness, and how to motivate diverse workforces.
 Other areas of focus include working within a unionized environment, legal issues impacting human resources, and how to improve diversity and inclusion.
 Additionally, students will develop the quantitative and qualitative research design and methodology.